jayasurya17/police-stop-outcome/final_report.md

 Since decision trees and random forests are similar, we compared the two when testing out the models.
 For example, I would test out different `max_depths` that decision tree saw that were good to see if it would translate to random forest.

 Lastly, we figured later into the project that we should have resampled our data.
 So we compared our original preprocessed data with the resampled data to see if the resampled data helped improve accuracy in our models.
 In the end, random forest gave an accuracy of around 94% with the resampled data and the original data gave around 92%.
 Trends between the two outputs are really similar, only around a 2% difference in accuracies because of the way the resampling works (explained in the conclusion).
-Random forest seems to be a good option for this dataset since .

 ### Original Data Accuracy
 | stop_outcome     | accuracy |